How About I Be Me (and You Be You)?

 The second single "4th and Vine" was released on 18 February 2013, accompanied by a video directed by Kathryn Ferguson.
 In 2013 O'Connor announced a European tour in support for the album, called The Crazy Baldhead Tour.
+Marco Pirroni of Rema Rema and Adam and the Ants plays guitar on the album.

 As of 2014, sales in the United States have exceeded 18,000 copies, according to Nielsen SoundScan.

 Critical reception

 Will Hermes of the magazine Rolling Stone graded the album with three out of five stars and found, "empathy, wit and beauty on... [the] focused LP".

+Kitty Empire of The Guardian also graded the album with three out of five stars and declared the album, "feels effervescent, even when the breezy love songs give way to more complex concerns… O'Connor thunders, and the hairs on your arms stand up, electrified… an album that restores O'Connor's reputation as an artist.".